viamrobotics/docs/static/include/services/apis/data-client.md

 [`StreamingDataCaptureUpload`](/build/program/apis/data-client/#streamingdatacaptureupload) | Upload the contents of streaming binary data and the relevant metadata to the Viam app.
 [`FileUpload`](/build/program/apis/data-client/#fileupload) | Upload file data stored on your machine and the relevant metadata to the Viam app.
 [`FileUploadFromPath`](/build/program/apis/data-client/#fileuploadfrompath) | Upload file data stored on your machine from the specified filepath and the relevant metadata to the Viam app.
-[`AddBoundingBoxToImageById`](/build/program/apis/data-client/#addboundingboxtoimagebyid) | Add a bounding box to an image specified by its id.
+[`AddBoundingBoxToImageById`](/build/program/apis/data-client/#addboundingboxtoimagebyid) | Add a bounding box to an image specified by its BinaryID.
-[`RemoveBoundingBoxFromImageById`](/build/program/apis/data-client/#removeboundingboxfromimagebyid) | Removes a bounding box from an image specified by its id.
+[`RemoveBoundingBoxFromImageById`](/build/program/apis/data-client/#removeboundingboxfromimagebyid) | Removes a bounding box from an image specified by its BinaryID.